 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) students have certain rights concerning their educational records, including the right to inspect and review their educational records, the right to request amendment of educational records they believe to be inaccurate or misleading, the right to have some control over the disclosure of information derived from their educational records, and the right to file a complaint with the U.S. Department of Education.

-Colby Community College is committed to protecting the rights of students, informing the CCC community about FERPA, and ensuring that the College handles educational records and directory information in a secure manner consistent with Federal regulations.
-Colby Community College has adopted a policy statement to maintain compliance with the FERPA, to insure the rights of students are protected, and to give guidance to faculty and staff as to the appropriate procedure when handling student records.
+Colby Community College is committed to protecting the rights of students, informing the CCC community about FERPA, and ensuring that the College handles educational records and directory information in a secure manner consistent with federal regulations.
+Colby Community College has a policy to maintain compliance with the FERPA, to insure the rights of students are protected, and to give guidance to faculty and staff as to the appropriate procedure when handling student records.
 These guidelines are available in the Registrar’s Office.

 Eligible students who believe that Colby Community College is not complying with the requirements of the FERPA may file complaints in writing to:

 How can I get a copy of my student's grades?

 The only way for you to receive information about your student’s grades, financial statement, or other student information is for him/her to provide it to you.
 Students can find information online, print it, and give or email a copy to their parents.
 Student records are available on their TrojanWeb account.

 If I'm paying for my student’s education, why can't I get a copy of his/her records?